CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Analytical group of the Counterintelligence Center(Counterintelligence Center).
 The Counterintelligence Center itself is part of the National Secret Service.

-Department of Strategy and Analysis(Office of Collection Strategies and Analysis).
-Sets tasks for intelligence collectors.
-Responsible for ensuring that bodies that obtain information of all kinds - whether it be photographic intelligence, electronic intelligence or undercover intelligence - collect exactly the information that analysts of the Intelligence Directorate need.
-Also prepares various reviews, information releases, etc. for the Directorate.
+Strategy and Analysis Department(Office of Collection Strategies and Analysis).
+Sets challenges for intelligence gatherers.
+Responsible for ensuring that agencies that obtain information of all types - be it photographic, electronic or human intelligence - collect exactly the information that Intelligence Directorate analysts need.
+Also prepares various reviews, information releases, etc. for the directorate.

 In addition, the department checks the quality of analytical “products” issued by the Intelligence Directorate.
 Previously, these functions were performed by a division of the political support department.

-Department of Terrorism Research(The Office of Terrorism Analysis).
-It is the analytical arm of the Counterterrorism Center, part of the National Secret Service.
+Terrorism Research Department(The Office of Terrorism Analysis).
+It is the analytical division of the Counterterrorism Center, part of the National Secret Service.

 Expertise in criminal activities such as money laundering, arms trafficking, foreign smuggling and sanctions violations.

-Thus, if the Intelligence Directorate is engaged in the processing of intelligence information, then the Operations Directorate is in its acquisition.
+Thus, if the Intelligence Directorate is engaged in the processing of intelligence information, then the Operations Directorate is engaged in its acquisition.

 Nonproliferation Office(Counterproliferation Division).
 Engaged in countering the proliferation of weapons of mass destruction.

-Center for Combating Terrorism(Counter Terrorism Center).
-Created in 1986 on the initiative of the then Vice President of the United States, George W. Bush.
+Center for Combating Terrorism(CounterTerrorism Center).
+Created in 1986 on the initiative of then US Vice President George H. W. Bush.
 The main goal of the Center is to suppress terrorist acts at the earliest possible stage.
-To do this, methods such as provoking splits within terrorist groups, weakening their infrastructure, cooperating with friendly intelligence agencies of foreign states, and pursuing and capturing terrorist leaders who are abroad are used.
+To achieve this, methods such as provoking splits within terrorist groups, weakening their infrastructure, cooperation with friendly intelligence services of foreign states, and pursuing and capturing terrorist leaders located abroad are used.

 The tasks of the Center include: